top of page

 Over the next few months I completed the course work and applied for registration with the Department of the Attorney General.

-My authorisation was granted on what would have been Pieta’s birthday – the 18th of November 2009.
+My authorisation was granted on what would have been Pieta’s birthday –

-I love working collaboratively with teams of people and in front line customer service roles.
+I worked for the WA State Government for over 25 years, I love working collaboratively with teams of people and in front line customer service roles.

-I like people – I find them fascinating.
+I find people fascinating.

 Katie and Adam_1.jpg

-I have always been curious about death.
-Not in a morbid way, but how people deal with loss and grief.
-I knew I always wanted to be involved in the funeral industry and as I got older, felt I could help people by applying the knowledge gained through my own experiences with death, loss and grief.
+I knew I always wanted to be involved in the Funeral Industry, felt I could help people by applying the knowledge gained through my own, personal experiences with death, loss and grief, under different and very difficult circumstances.

 Kylee and Caroline_2_edited.jpg